So’ham Yoga: Ashtanga Yoga

 Do not dissipate the calmness and centering gained through meditation by talking about it to others.
 Experiences in meditation are not only subtle, they are fragile, as delicate as spun glass, and speaking about them can shatter their beneficial effects.
 Bragging, eulogizing, and swapping notes about meditation experiences is a very harmful activity.
 Avoid it.

-Although in this book you will find the word “concentration,” it is not used in the sense of forcing or tensing the mind.
-Rather, we are wanting to become aware–that is attentive–to the fullest degree.
-And this is accomplished in Pranava Yoga by relaxation in body, mind, and attitude.
-Our attention on Aom is always gentle, though determined.
+In the context of yoga practice, the word “concentration,” is not used in the sense of forcing or tensing the mind, but of focusing it.
+We are wanting to become aware–that is attentive–to the fullest degree.
+And this is accomplished in So’ham Yoga by relaxation in body, mind, and attitude.
+Our attention on So’ham is always gentle, though determined.
 It is not a spike we are driving into our mind.
-We are floating in Aom, not crashing into it.
+We are floating in So’ham, not crashing into it.

 In meditation not just the body, but the mind must be relaxed.
 This relaxation is what most readily facilitates meditation.
 Think of the mind as a sponge, absolutely full of water.
 If you hold it in your hand, fully relaxed, all will be well.
 But if you grip it or squeeze it tightly, water will spray out in all directions.
 This is exactly how it is with the mind.
 If you “hold” it in a state of calm relaxation, very few distractions in the form of memories and thoughts will arise.
 But if you try to force the mind and tense it, then a multitude of distractions will arise.

-By keeping up the inner repetition of Aom all the time, whatever you may be doing, you will be perpetually cultivating supreme awareness itself.
-A good way to get yourself habituated to the constant japa of Aom is to do japa while you are reading–simply looking at or scanning the page rather than verbalizing in your mind.
+By keeping up the inner repetition of So’ham all the time, whatever you may be doing, you will be perpetually cultivating supreme awareness itself.
+A good way to get yourself habituated to the constant japa of So’ham is to do japa while you are reading–simply looking at or scanning the page rather than verbalizing in your mind.
 (This is the secret of “speed reading.”)
 Once you learn to do that, since reading demands so much attention, you will pretty well be able to keep the japa going in other activities.
-Eventually you will able to do japa of Aom even when speaking with others.

 Too upset to meditate?